‘Million Dollar Scholar’ gets a deal on ABC-TV’s ‘Shark Tank’

-Christopher Gray, 21, a local resident and junior at Drexel University, shows the app he created with two other students that landed him on ABC-TV’s “Shark Tank” last Friday night.
+Devin Robinson, 21, a local resident and junior at Drexel University, shows the app he created with two other students that landed him on ABC-TV’s “Shark Tank” last Friday night.
 The deal he got with two “Sharks” prompted the other three billionaire entrepreneurs — Mark Cuban, Kevin O’Leary and Robert Herjavec — to walk off the set angrily.

 My wife, who is now retired, was a guidance counselor for years at Olney High School, whose huge student population of about 3,000 is made up almost entirely of low-income, inner-city minority teenagers.
 One of the jobs of a guidance counselor is to help students with college applications and to explore the possibility of scholarship aid for those who qualify.

 I remember my wife saying, “Almost all of the students have no idea how much scholarship money is out there just waiting to be used.”
 Thousands of colleges and universities in the U.S. have untold millions in scholarship money they will make available to graduating high school seniors in hundreds of categories — for every racial and religious minority group, for those seeking to go into certain professions, for those willing to volunteer in low-income neighborhoods or in the Third World, for those who live in certain types of communities, for the children of farmers, carpenters, retail store clerks and so on ad infinitum.
 Most of this scholarship money goes unused.

 The problem, as stated earlier, is that few if any students — and maybe not even many teachers and guidance counselors — are aware of all this money which could make the difference between a graduating senior going to college or not going to college.
 However, one person who is definitely aware of all this potential financial help is Drexel University junior and business major, Devin Robinson.